What are the admission requirements for Kunst og Teknologi | Art and Technology?

 - An second foreign language A or B (depending on the number of years studying the language)

 I have a diploma from another country – how do I know if my courses match the entry requirements?

 In order to find out if you match the entry requirements, you can contact the Admission Office at: firstname.lastname@example.org and submit scanned copies of your diplomas from high school and college – this will make it possible for them to assess whether or not you meet the entry requirements.
 They will be able to make an assessment within two weeks.

-Do I need to know a lot about technology to follow the courses at ArT?
+Do I need to know a lot about technology to follow the courses?